 Table 6b below provides gender and race/ethnicity distribution by higher education segments.
-Of the total enrollment at California State University segment, more than one-third (38.1 percent) were Hispanic candidates and less than two-fifths (36.5 percent) were White candidates.
-Of the total enrollment at University of California segment, more than one-fourth (27.7 percent) were Hispanic candidates, and about one-fifth (16.8 percent) were Asian candidates.
-Of the total enrollment at Private/Independent Institutions, more than one-fourth (28.8 percent) were Hispanic candidates.
-Overall, all three higher education segments reported that more than half their candidates identified themselves as non-White in the academic year 2019-20.
+Of the total enrollment at California State University segment, more than two-fifths (41.4 percent) were Hispanic/Latino of any race candidates, and about one-third (33.2 percent) were White candidates.
+Of the total enrollment at University of California segment, about one-third (32.7 percent) were White candidates, more than one-fourth (27.7 percent) were Hispanic/Latino of any race candidates, and about one-fifth (18.8 percent) were Asian candidates.
+Of the total enrollment at Private/Independent Institutions, about two-fifths (40.3 percent) were White candidates, and more than one-fourth (29.5 percent) were Hispanic/Latino of any race candidates.
+Overall, all three higher education segments reported that more than half their candidates identified themselves as non-White in the academic year 2020-21.

 Table 6b.
-Gender, Race/Ethnicity of Total Enrollment (Enrolled Candidates plus Program Completers) by Higher Education Segment, 2019-20
+Gender, Race/Ethnicity of Total Enrollment (Enrolled Candidates plus Program Completers) by Higher Education Segment, 2020-21